humdrum-tools/humdrum-documentation/guide/ch37/index.md

 approach is to encode several variants within a single document and provide Humdrum "versions" that allow users to select particular "readings" from a single file.
-A fourth approach is to create your own "critical" edition \-- based on a close re-examination of the original materials.
+A fourth approach is to create your own "critical" edition &mdash; based on a close re-examination of the original materials.

 An important consideration will be the copyright status of the materials